ThomasClarisse/about-me-rework/README.md

 - Add more projects to the projects page
 - Improve the design and layout of the website
 - Add a ability to comment on projects on the projects page
-- Add more information about my background and skills on the information page
-- Implement a working contact form on the contact page
 - Optimise the website to work on different devices and screen sizes
 - Improve accessibility features for better user experience